chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/scanners/trivy-tutorial/index.md

 trivy sbom results.cdx.json
 ```

+By default, the `sbom` subcommand scans only for vulnerabilities.
+License scanning can be enabled using the `--scanners license` flag.

 Learn more on SBOMs and other output formats in the section on [specifying output formats](#specifying-output-formats).

 ## Comprehending Trivy Output